SP-cloudjourney/My-AWS-Learning-Guide/docs/iam.md

 7. Complete the user creation process and make note of the **IAM sign-in URL**.
 This is a special login link that IAM users must use.
 Bookmark it for future use

+### The Principle of Least Privilege

+When assigning permissions in IAM, it is considered best practice to follow the principle of least privilege.
+This means giving users only the permissions they need to complete their tasks, and nothing more.

+For example, if someone only needs to view files in S3, you should assign a read-only policy for S3 rather than full administrative access.
+By limiting what each user can do, you reduce the risk of mistakes or security issues if an account is ever compromised.

+In this guide, we are using an administrator user for simplicity, but it is important to be aware that in real environments, permissions should always be kept to the minimum necessary.

 ### Access Keys and Programmatic Access